meshula/wrinkles/README.md

         * [ ] handle acyclical sampling as well (variable bitrate data, held frames, etc).
      * [ ]  `DiscreteDatasourceIndexGenerator` <- what do we do this
+        * [ ] probably needs to be a bit more indirect so it can support acyclic/weirdly cyclic signals (NTSC)
      * [ ]  let brains cool off <- beers

 ### Bigger, Later Questions/Todos